SafwanKhan112358/Pygame-Pong/README.md

-# Pygame-Pong
+# Pong - Desktop Application
-This is a Pong program, coded in Python via the Pygame library
+This is a Pong program, coded in Python using the Pygame library